frequently asked questions

 How is JLF different from other programs?

-JLF is run by the Bronfman Center for Jewish Student Life.
-We are a department of Student Affairs at NYU.
-All our faculty and staff work for NYU or are grad students at NYU.
+JLF is run by the Bronfman Center for Jewish Student Life, a department of Student Affairs at NYU.
+All of our faculty and staff work for NYU and/or are grad students at NYU.
 You can get a stipend for participating in JLF, if you like.
 We are also a pluralistic, non-denominational organization.
 We do not believe there is “one right way to be Jewish.”
 Put simply, our goal is to get you to ask “big questions” about being Jewish, not to give you “big answers.”
-We also have a cooler looking logo.

-What is the best way to reach Arielle about a question or concern about JLF?
+What is the best way to reach julie about a question or concern about JLF?

 What do I have to do to earn the $300 stipend?

 • Attend all ten sessions on time and attentively

 What do I do if I cannot attend a class?

 You can email Julie ASAP detailing which class (title and date) you’ll be missing, and we will make an arrangement for you to make up the class.